dralshehri/epiweeks/docs/index.rst

    >>> Week.thisweek("ISO")
    Week(2019, 26, ISO)

-The instance of :obj:`Week` object has some other useful methods:
+The instance of :obj:`Week` object has also some other useful methods:

 .. code-block:: pycon